June 4, 1993, derecho

 On June 4, 1993, a severe derecho swept across the Midwestern and Eastern United States.
 The most significant damage was reported in portions of southern Virginia, especially Lynchburg.
-This derecho caused widespread wind damage reports in a swath from Missouri eastward into much of Kentucky into Virginia and North Carolina.
-In addition, several severe wind reports were received scattered across this swath.
-In addition, there were a few weak tornadoes that were confirmed along the path.
-In addition, widespread large and damaging hail was observed along the path.
+The derecho caused widespread wind damage in a swath from Missouri eastward through much of Kentucky into Virginia and North Carolina.
+In addition, several severe wind reports were received across this swath and a few weak tornadoes were confirmed along the path.
+Widespread large and damaging hail was also observed along the path.

 Moderate to significant damage was observed along the path.
-The hardest hit area was in Lynchburg Virginia, where winds of 80 mph were recorded.
+The hardest hit area was in Lynchburg, Virginia, where winds of 80 mph were recorded.
 Significant damages to homes were reported, with roofs being peeled and church steeples being toppled.
 In addition, numerous trees toppled caused 95% of the city to be without power.

-In addition, widespread crop damage was reported in portions of Virginia North Carolina due to very large hail and damaging winds.
+Widespread crop damage was reported in portions of Virginia and North Carolina due to very large hail and damaging winds.
 There were also several spin-up tornadoes confirmed in North Carolina.
 In Virginia, there were several reports of tornado sightings, but none were actually confirmed.